fakeneuron/CalenBooker/README.md

 ## Purpose and Vision

-CalenBooker simplifies scheduling with a quick signup process (just email, password, and terms agreement), email confirmation with automatic login, business profile setup, and appointment scheduling.
+CalenBooker simplifies scheduling with a quick signup process (email, password, terms agreement), email confirmation with automatic login, business profile setup, and appointment scheduling.
 Clients receive a shareable confirmation page with appointment details and calendar integration (`.ics`, Google Calendar, Outlook).
 Full email notifications are planned for version 2 (v2).
-It uses Supabase, a cloud platform, with an Anonymous Key (Anon Key) for public API access and Row-Level Security (RLS) to restrict data access to authorized users.
+It uses Supabase with an Anonymous Key (Anon Key) for public API access and Row-Level Security (RLS) to restrict data access to authorized users.

 ## Coder Environment